kraesing/CANVAR/README.md

 ## A Tool for Clinical Annotation of Variants using ClinVar databases.

-Purpose: "An efficient Python script designed for annotating variants detected through next-generation sequencing within a clinical setting.
+Purpose: An efficient Python script designed for annotating variants detected through next-generation sequencing within a clinical setting.
-This script provides comprehensive data from the most up-to-date ClinVar database, simplifying the process of variant analysis and aiding in clinical decision-making."
+This script provides comprehensive data from the most up-to-date ClinVar database, simplifying the process of variant analysis and aiding in clinical decision-making.

 ### Installation of Anaconda for the use of ClinVar on Windows (win-32/win-64)